Tyrrrz/CliWrap/Readme.md

 > Similarly to `ExecuteBufferedAsync()`, you can specify custom encoding for `Observe()` using one of its overloads.

 > [!NOTE]
-> Disposing the subscription (for example, by using an operator such as `Take(...)` or `FirstAsync(...)`, or by disposing it explicitly) terminates the underlying process, since **CliWrap** guarantees that the process is not left running once the observable is abandoned.
+> Disposing the subscription will terminate the underlying process as if [forceful cancellation](#timeout-and-cancellation) was requested.

 #### Combining execution models with custom pipes